 Eva Schmidt's Modest Nonconceptualism | 2017.
 Philosophical Psychology 30 (1-2): 205-208

 This review provides an overview of Eva Schmidt's impressively thorough and detailed book on the Conceptualist/Nonconceptualist debate in the philosophy of perception, and briefly sketches two objections to Schmidt.
 First, I suggest that a certain dilemma for the Conceptualist Schmidt raises in the context of her discussion of the fineness of grain argument is surmountable.
 Second, I question whether Schmidt's response to the epistemological motivation for Conceptualism is sound.

-The Myth of Motivation Reasons
+The Matter of Motivating Reasons